-Nearly all of the Western Music Library's OLDER multi-composer collections were indexed in the SONG INDEX (housed in the Music Library's Seminar Room).
+Nearly all of the Western Libraries' older multi-composer collections were indexed in the Song Index (housed in the Music Library's Seminar Room).
 Also included were popular songs, folk songs, operatic arias, art songs, and songs from musical theatre.
-Over many years, we have systematically added "contents notes" into the Western Libraries Shared Library Catalogue - which means that titles that were once-buried in song anthologies are now searchable by a KEYWORD search:
+Over many years, we have systematically added "contents notes" into the Shared Library Catalogue.
+This means that titles which were once buried in song anthologies are now searchable by a KEYWORD search.

-Use Western Libraries Catalogue KEYWORD search to find songs by title.
-(You MUST search by KEYWORD--if you use a regular title search, you are guaranteed to MISS the songs you seek!)
-Be sure to "enclose your title" in quotation marks - to keep your title phrase intact.
+Use Shared Library Catalogue keyword search to find songs by title.
+You must search by keyword.
+If you use a regular title search, you are guaranteed to miss the songs you seek.
+Be sure to enclose your title in quotation marks to keep your title phrase intact.

-Some useful collections are found under the following Subject Heading:
+Some useful collections are found under the Subject Heading Song Texts.

 Books concerning the diction of different languages and phonetics are shelved at MT 883.
-[Be sure to check the Reference Area, too!]
+Be sure to check the Reference Area as well.
 Many of these books are practical, using well-known song texts as examples.
-We also have a copy of Karen Jensen's CD-ROM: Singer's guide to the IPA at the Circulation Desk.
+We also have a copy of Karen Jensen's CD-ROM, Singer's guide to the IPA, at the Circulation Desk.

-The New Grove Dictionary of Music and Musicians [online] Updated regularly.
-UWO-ONLY -- GROVEMUSIC.com Provides access to the full text of The New Grove Dictionary of Music and Musicians, 2nd. ed.
+- The New Grove Dictionary of Music and Musicians [online] Updated regularly.
+Western-only. grovemusic.com.
+Provides access to the full text of The New Grove Dictionary of Music and Musicians, 2nd. ed.

 Hints on the most efficient ways to find recordings in our library.